 A series of distinctive expeditions traverse some of the Americas’ most beautiful and unique wilderness areas – and offer breathtaking learning opportunities every step of the way.
-Learn skills for sailing, wilderness medicine, mountain trekking, river canoeing, whitewater rescue, lifeguarding, service projects, rural homestays and canyoneering.
+Learn skills for sailing, wilderness medicine, mountain trekking, river canoeing, whitewater rescue, lifeguarding, service projects, rural village stay and canyoneering.
 Through careful instruction, hands-on trainings and intensive skills clinics, you’ll master the craft of wilderness leadership and travel.
-Earn Wilderness First Responder (WFR), Leave No Trace Trainer, Swiftwater Rescue Technician and American Red Cross Waterfront Lifeguarding certifications along the way.
+Earn Wilderness First Responder (WFR), Swiftwater Rescue Technician and American Red Cross Lifeguarding certifications along the way.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Our traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
-On an open boat with no cabin and no engine, students live closely together, using only wind and oars as propulsion.
-As they rotate responsibilities, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
+Traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
+On an open boat with no cabin and no engine, the group will live closely together using only wind and oars to power their way.
+As they rotate responsibilities during the expedition, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
 At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.

 Wilderness First Responder (WFR) certification is recognized as the standard level of expertise in backcountry first aid.
 This nationally recognized program trains participants to respond to emergencies in remote settings.
 The 80-hour curriculum includes standards for extended care situations.
-Half of students’ time is spent completing practical skills, case studies and scenarios designed to challenge their decision-making abilities.
+Half of students’ time is spent completing practical skills, case studies and scenarios designed to challenge their decision-making abilities in pressured situations.

-After planning and packing at base, the group begins a multiday backpacking expedition, travelling both on and off trail through the Mantiqueira wilderness and navigating toward the village of Campina.
-Travelling with all the food and gear the group will need, students are able to reach remote mountains and valleys several days away from the nearest town or road.
-During this phase, students participate in trainings focused on advanced navigation skills, search and rescue and South American flora and fauna identification.
+After planning and packing at base, students begin a multiday backpacking expedition travelling both on and off trail through the Mantiqueira wilderness, navigating their way towards the village of Campina.
+Travelling with all the food and gear the group will need, students are able to reach remote mountains and valleys several days’ travel from the nearest town or road.
+During this phase students focus on learning navigation skills and exploring the South American flora and fauna.

-Rock climbing sessions take place at the many granite crags and cliffs of Pedra de Baú, a rock spire amid the small farms and banana plantations outside of Sao Bento.
-Students learn how to properly use harnesses, helmets, ropes, belay devices, slings, cams and nuts.
-The group starts with the basics of tying in to the rope and safely belaying each other, and practice efficient movement over rock using techniques of friction, edging and crack climbing.
-As students build experience and skills, they develop more advanced climbing techniques and get a chance to practice multi-pitch climbing and explore the many rock faces of Pedra de Baú.
+Rock climbing sessions take place at the many granite crags and cliffs in Itatiaia Naional Park.
+Students learn how to properly use harnesses, helmets, ropes and belay devices.
+The group starts with the basics of tying in to the rope and safely belaying each other, then practices efficient movement over rock using friction techniques, edging and crack climbing.
+As students build experience and skills, they develop more advanced climbing techniques and get a chance to explore the many rock faces of Itatiaia Naional Park.